 - (6) As of December 31, 2014 and 2013 the Bank had \$4 million and \$3 million in non-accrual status, respectively, all of which corresponded to impaired loans.
-As of December 31, 2012, the Bank did not have any loans in non-accrual status.
+As of December 31, 2012, the Bank had \$4 million and \$3 million in non-accrual status, respectively, all of which corresponded to impaired loans.
 As of December 31, 2011 and 2010 non-accrual loans amounted \$32 million and \$29 million, respectively, all of which corresponded to impaired loans.
 Impairment factors considered by the Bank's management include collection status, collateral value, the probability of collecting scheduled principal and interest payments when due, and economic conditions in the borrower's country of residence.
-Total loans is presented net of unearned income and deferred loan fees. - (7) Leverage ratio is the ratio of total assets to stockholders' equity. - (8) Tier 1 capital is calculated according to Basel I capital adequacy guidelines, and is equivalent to stockholders' equity, excluding the Other Comprehensive Income account effect of the available-for-sale portfolio.
+Total loans is presented net of uncarned income and deferred loan fees. - (7) Leverage ratio is the ratio of total assets to stockholders' equity. - (8) Tier 1 capital is calculated according to Basel I capital adequacy guidelines, and is equivalent to stockholders' equity, excluding the Other Comprehensive Income account effect of the available-for-sale portfolio.
 The Tier 1 capital ratio is calculated as a percentage of risk-weighted assets.
 Risk-weighted assets are, in turn, also calculated based on Basel I capital adequacy guidelines.
-The Bank's Tier 1 capital ratio according to Basel III, which updated in 2013 the original guidance on a number of regulatory reforms to the regulatory capital framework in order to strengthen minimum capital requirements, was 15.6% as of December 31, 2014. - (9) Total capital refers to Tier 1 capital plus Tier 2 capital, based on Basel I capital adequacy guidelines.
+The Bank's Tier 1 capital ratio according to Basel IIII, which updated in 2013 the original guidance on a number of regulatory reforms to the regulatory capital framework in order to strengthen minimum capital requirements, was 15.6% as of December 31, 2014.
+(9) Total capital refers to Tier 1 capital plus Tier 2 capital, based on Basel I capital adequacy guidelines.
 Total capital refers to the total capital ratio as a percentage of risk-weighted assets.